 Representation No. (TPB/R/S/NE-SLP/3-) Subject of Representation Response to Representation R5 (Cont'd) some uses in certain zones.
 These applications will be considered by the Board on individual merits to ensure no adverse impacts will be caused.
 As noted in the JR Judgment, the CFI also takes the view that the Board did seek to plan by striking a balance between conservation and development needs.
-The allegation that the Board failed to take into account the CPE policy was rejected by the CFI. (g) The "GB" zoning for the hillslopes at the northwestern and southwestern and northeastern sides of the OZP is inadequate to protect the nature features against development as house development may still be permitted on application to the Board. the current exercise.
-The delineation of the "GB" zone had been duly considered by the Board in the (h) As there is no existing and planned sewer system in So Lo Pun, Small Houses developments will rely solely on septic tank and soakaway (STS) system.
+The allegation that the Board failed to take into account the CPE policy was rejected by the CFI. (g) The "GB" zoning for the hillslopes at the northwestern and southwestern and northeastern sides of the OZP is inadequate to protect the nature features against development as house development may still be permitted on application to the Board. (vi) The "GB" zone is not the subject of amendment under the current exercise.
+The delineation of the "GB" zone had been duly considered by the Board in the previous hearing and further hearing on the draft So Lo Pun OZP No. S/NE-SLP/1 and the Board considered that it was appropriate. (h) As there is no existing and planned sewer system in So Lo Pun, Small Houses developments will rely solely on septic tank and soakaway (STS) system.
 Potential adverse sewerage impacts arising from Small House development on the nearby stream should not be overlooked. (vii) The concerns on sewage treatment arrangements and water quality impact of Small Houses were also raised by many previous representations and comments.
 The Board, in considering these previous representations and comments, noted that the LandsD, when processing Small House grant applications, will consult concerned government departments including the DSD, EPD, AFCD and PlanD to ensure that all relevant departments would have adequate

 Representation No. (TPB/R/S/NE-SLP/3-) Subject of Representation Response to Representation R5 (Cont'd) opportunity to review and comment on the applications.
 The design and construction of on-site STS system for any development proposals/submissions need to comply with relevant standards and regulations, such as EPD's Practice Note for Professional Person (ProPECC PN) 5/93.
 The Board was of the view that there was sufficient control in the current administrative system to ensure that individual Small House development and the STS system within the "V" zone would not entail unacceptable impacts on the surrounding environment. (viii) EPD advises that provided that the STS system is built at suitable location in accordance with the prescribed standards and regulations, the attenuation effect should be able to offer adequate protection to the nearby environment.
-Under the current practice, building professionals (Authorized Persons/Registered Structural Engineers/Registered Professional Engineers) are responsible for (i) the supervision of the percolation test, (ii) certification of the percolation test performances (to ascertain soil condition suitable for STS), and (iii) certification of
+Under the current practice, building professionals (Authorized Persons/ Registered Structural Engineers/Registered Professional Engineers) are responsible for (i) the supervision of the percolation test, (ii) certification of the percolation test performances (to ascertain soil condition suitable for STS), and (iii) certification of